Env

 Section titled “Placeholder workflow”Env values are intended to be consumed by placeholders inside requests.
 Inline editors and the raw body editor support placeholder completion with Tab.

-For the full command list and exact command behavior, see Command Mode.
+For full command behavior, see Command Palette.